 Aquatherm Regional Sales Manager Matt Denny trained a handful of Harner Plumbing employees on the heat-fusion welding method right at their shop.

-The contractor rented McElroy equopment from the local office of plumbing wholesaler Ferguson Enterprises; on the job, the installers used a McElroy Acrobat 160 for 2-6 in. pipe sizes as well as a McElroy Acrobat 160 for 2-6 in. pipe sizes as well as McElroy Acrobat 250, a new fusion machine for 2-10 in. pipe sizes that has compact, lightweight design, allowing operators to fuse pipe easily in tight spaces.
-Harner Plumbing also invested in three McElry Socket Fusion Kits and plans to increase tool inventory to accomondate larger pipe diamters.
+The contractor rented McElroy equipment from the local office of plumbing wholesaler Ferguson Enterprises; on the job, the installers used a McElroy Acrobat 160 for 2-6 in. pipe sizes as well as a McElroy Acrobat 160 for 2-6 in. pipe sizes as well as McElroy Acrobat 250, a new fusion machine for 2-10 in. pipe sizes that have a compact, lightweight design, allowing operators to fuse pipe easily in tight spaces.
+Harner Plumbing also invested in three McElroy Socket Fusion Kits and plans to increase tool inventory to accommodate larger pipe diameters.

 There Isn’t Much We Can’t Do With Aquatherm

-Beginning in mid-January 2016,the installers fabricated 180-ft piping runs on First Merit’s fifth floor.
-Before the cooling tower was installed, they used a crane to lift the pipe onto a flat section of roof outside the eighth floor.
+Beginning in mid-January 2016, the installers fabricated 180-ft piping runs on First Merit’s fifth floor.
+Before the cooling tower was installed, they used a crane to lift the pipe onto a flat section of the roof outside the eighth floor.
 Four of the installers then slid the piping assemblies as well as a vertical 12-ft piece into place.

-“We fabricated whatever we could,” Bejgersaid.
+“We fabricated whatever we could,” Berger said.
 “You really want to do this stuff on the ground.”